Skip to main content

 Backing up your data

-Please note that this service does not backup your data.
+Please note that encrypting a device does not backup your data.
 All users are still responsible for backing up the data on the computers they use.

 OneDrive can be used for personal backup and SharePoint for any departmental files.

-If you have further queries regarding this service, please see the service description page and the FAQ page.
+If you have further queries regarding this service, please see the FAQ page.
 If you still require assistance, please contact the IT Service Desk.